How to Fix Lenovo Plugged In Not Charging Problem

 The “plugged-in not charging” issue can also be caused by a corrupt or problematic battery driver.
 Therefore, you should check for battery driver updates.
 If it is outdated, you should update it.

-You can go to the manufacturer’s website or can use a driver updating tool like Advanced Driver Updater to do the job.
+You can go to the manufacturer’s website or use a driver updating tool like Advanced Driver Updater to do the job.

 Advanced Driver Updater will scan the PC for outdated drivers and show the latest updates.
 Also, the best driver updater for Windows verifies the outdated driver and shows compatible updates.